Yusuf Tunaoğlu: Career

 Yusuf Tunaoğlu started to play football at the age of 8.
 Tunaoğlu started to play club football at Beşiktaş J.K in 1958, where he was promoted to senior team at the age of 17 in 1962–63 season.
 In June 1970, Tunaoğlu was linked with Belgian side Anderlecht.
 Tunaoğlu retired from professional football in 1976.

 Yusuf Tunaoğlu represented Turkey, making 6 appearances between 1964 and 1971.

 With support from senior sports writer, İslam Çupi, Yusuf Tunaoğlu joined Turkish nationwide newspaper Milliyet as a sports writer in 1987.

 Style of play and reception

 Yusuf Tunaoğlu is regarded as an "unforgettable player" by Beşiktaş J.K.
 His former teammate Sanlı Sarıalioğlu described his style "magical" whereas his other former teammate Vedat Okyar once expressed about him: "While playing alongside [him], sometimes I was stopping to play for a moment and ruminating as watching him play.
 This great football talent [Tunaoğlu] astonished everybody".
+Another former player, Abdullah Akbar, who represented the Pakistan national team in the 1960s, praised and viewed Yusuf as his favourite footballer.

 During his professional career, Tunaoğlu possessed renown attributes of vision on pitch, playmaking, precision passing and ball control.
 He also possessed a high level upper body strength.